Malcolm MacArthur affair: Arrest, political scandal and "GUBU"

+The Department of Justice was not informed of the link between Connolly and the arrest.
+Once the link emerged, the Taoiseach, Charles Haughey, demanded that Connolly return to Ireland from London, where he was having a stopover.
+Connolly refused and flew to New York on Sunday; that day, the story dominated the front pages of the Irish newspapers.
+Connolly was besieged by reporters in New York, and by Monday night, he had left the US on Concorde and returned to Dublin, where he was asked to resign.
+Haughey attempted to distance himself from the fiasco and described the event as "a bizarre happening, an unprecedented situation, a grotesque situation, an almost unbelievable mischance."

+The corresponding acronym was coined by Conor Cruise O'Brien, and both it and the phrase are still occasionally used in Irish political discourse to describe other notorious scandals.
+In January 2011 some ministerial resignations from the Government were described by its opponent Michael Noonan as "... bizarre, grotesque and to some extent unbelievable."

+Prosecution and imprisonment

-MacArthur admitted his guilt of the murder of the nurse.
-Because of this, he was not tried for Dunne's murder as the state entered a plea of nolle prosequi.
+MacArthur admitted his guilt on both charges, but the Dunne case was harder to prosecute because there were no witnesses.
+Because of this, he was not tried for Dunne's murder (or the Bieling robbery, or possession of a firearm) as the state entered a plea of nolle prosequi to the other charges in exchange for a commitment that MacArthur would not appeal a life sentence for Gargan's murder.
 This led to a petition of 10,000 signatures to ensure MacArthur would be tried for his murder.
-This was unsuccessful and MacArthur received a life sentence for just one murder.
+This was unsuccessful, and MacArthur received a life sentence for just one murder.

-After conviction

-In 2003 the parole board recommended that MacArthur be put on a temporary release programme which would eventually lead to his release.
+In 2003, the parole board recommended that MacArthur be put on a temporary release programme, which would eventually lead to his release.
 Michael McDowell, the Minister for Justice, who was also a member of MacArthur's defence team in the murder trial, decided that he would take no part in the decision for fear of a conflict of interest.

-In July 2004 it was decided to keep MacArthur in prison, as relatives – including his mother – considered him dangerous.
+In July 2004, it was decided to keep MacArthur in prison, as relatives – including his mother – considered him dangerous.

 MacArthur was allowed to spend Christmas Day 2005 with a relative outside prison and was also allowed a five-hour Christmas parole in 2006.

 MacArthur was released from Shelton Abbey Prison in September 2012.

-In popular culture
+Legacy

 Mark O'Connell's nonfiction book A Thread of Violence tells the story of the MacArthur murders.

-MacArthur's story inspired John Banville's 1989 novel, The Book of Evidence.
+MacArthur's story inspired John Banville's 1989 novel The Book of Evidence.

 GUBU was also the name of a bar on Capel Street in Dublin in the early part of the 2000s.